satuelisa/StatisticalLearning/README.md

 Usually, one assumes that the deviations between the predicted `yp` and the expected `y` are normally distributed.
-If so, the estimated weights `w` are normally distibuted around the true weights and their variance is from a chi-squared distribution (`n - p - 1` DoF), allowing for the calculation of confidence intervals.
+If so, the estimated weights `w` are normally distributed around the true weights and their variance is from a chi-squared distribution (`n - p - 1` DoF), allowing for the calculation of confidence intervals.
 To statistically check if a specific weight in `w` is zero (that is, the